dennisss/tansa/README.md

 Running
 -------

 Once everything is built, you can run `./start.sh` to quick start into a simulator with the UI running.
-See

 The script does three things